Notes on the Geography of Bangladesh: Tagore Country

 Kushtia is a Bangladeshi administrative district wedged between the Indian border and the Ganges; it is also the name of a riverside town in the district.
-Early this century, the family of the poet Rabindranath Tagore owned Silaidaha, an estate on the right-bank of the Padma, only a few miles from Kushtia town.
-The house is now a museum of modest interest; from the cupola, however, you can view the fields and river that Tagore saw when he sat there and translated into English the poems that won him the Nobel prize in 1913.
+Early this century, the family of the poet Rabindranath Tagore owned Silaidaha, an estate only a few miles from Kushtia town.
+The house is now a museum of modest interest; from the cupola, however, you can view the fields and river that Tagore saw when he wrote (and translated into English) the poems that won him the Nobel Prize in 1913.

 Partially sabotaged in 1971 by retreating Pakistani forces during the Bangladeshi war of independence, it was repaired and is now back in use.

-Downstream some more, near the Tagore home: the motorized vessels vanish, replaced by the stillness of poled sailing craft.
+Downstream some more, near the Tagore home, the vessels grow smaller.

 The local bus-line.

 A few hundred yards away, the Tagore house.
 The peace and quiet are very loud.

 Inside there isn't much of interest, apart perhaps from a lawnmower made a century ago in New York: call it flotsam and jetsam from an early phase of globalization.

 The countryside is more interesting than the house.
 This is a dry season picture, with fallow fields and mounds of rice straw in the background; the path is elevated in anticipation of flooded paddies.